NikCdy/NikCdy/README.md

 ###

 <p align="left">Hello!
-I'm Nik Cdy, a fresh graduate with enthusiasm to<br>        learn and contribute to the organization with skills as well as<br>        adapt with new Technology and growing with a teammates and going to be a formiable assets in the near future.</p>
+I'm Shyam Chaudhary, a tech enthusiast <br> who is very much eager to learn and contribute to the organization with skills as well as<br>        adapt with new Technology and growing with a teammates and going to be a formiable assets in the near future.</p>

 ###